TTUNEPH2025/GN/docs/Lupus.md

       3. Focal LN (< 50% of glomeruli)
       4. Diffuse LN (≥ 50% of glomeruli)
       5. Membranouse Lupus
-      6. Advanced Sclerosing LN (≥ 90% global sclerosied glomeruli)
+      6. Advanced Sclerosing LN (≥ 90% global sclerosed glomeruli)
   * Can have mixed classes of LN
   * LN rare disease (20-60% of SLE cases)
   * Females > Males (90% of LN is females)